profsmith89/ctps/_sources/chap09.md

 Part of the problem here is that my computer is fast and the program doesn't make it work too hard.
 How can we make my computer work harder to see if one script is actually faster?

 That's right.
-The script will run longer if we give it more text to search (e.g., [*War and Peace* by Leo Tolstoy](https://www.gutenberg.org/ebooks/2600) or [*Just David* by Eleanor H. Porter](https://www.gutenberg.org/ebooks/440), both of which you can download from Project Gutenberg).
+The script will run longer if we give it more text to search (e.g., *War and Peace* by Leo Tolstoy[^fn12] or *Just David* by Eleanor H. Porter[^fn13], both of which you can download from Project Gutenberg).

 To this point, we've typed the text we fed to `bf_strmatch.py` and `bf_strmatch2.py`.
-Since we probably don't have the time to type a long text, we'll use the option of reading the text input from *standard input (stdin)* in a new way.[^fn9] Using this method, our existing scripts can read the contents of the Project Gutenberg text files we download.
+Since we probably don't have the time to type a long text, we'll use the option of reading the text input from *standard input (stdin)* in a new way.[^fn14] Using this method, our existing scripts can read the contents of the Project Gutenberg text files we download.

 How does this work?
 In Python, `sys.stdin` is a file object like those we created with the `open` command, and on which, we can perform operations like `read` and `readline`.
-In `bf_strmatch.py`, when the script determines that we provided only the pattern on the command line, it calls `sys.stdin.read()` and assigns the returned string to `t` (see line 22).[^fn10] Previously, this line read the text we typed, but on Linux-like systems, you can extend a command like `python3 bf_strmatch.py 'test'` with a less-than sign (`<`).
+In `bf_strmatch.py`, when the script determines that we provided only the pattern on the command line, it calls `sys.stdin.read()` and assigns the returned string to `t` (see line 22).[^fn15] Previously, this line read the text we typed, but on Linux-like systems, you can extend a command like `python3 bf_strmatch.py 'test'` with a less-than sign (`<`).
 After this less-than sign, you indicate the filename whose contents you want available on `sys.stdin`.
-As an example, the following code block runs `bf_strmatch.py` looking for the phrase "has left" in the file `JustDavid.txt`.
+As an example, the following code block runs `bf_strmatch.py` looking for the phrase `'has left'` in the file `JustDavid.txt`.

 ```{code-block} none
 ---